seif8545/content-ops-starters/content/pages/blog/how-to-write-a-blog-post-that-will-get-you-more-traffic.md

 title: 2 year anniversary!
 slug: how-to-write-a-blog-post-that-will-get-you-more-traffic
 date: '2020-01-29'
-excerpt: This is even more random.
+excerpt: >-
+  This is even more random.
+But there isn't much I can do.
+I remember how cute this was, and how happy we were with it.
+We've lived through so much, and I can't wait to see so much more.
+I love you forever.
 featuredImage:
   url: /images/344c1752-2ef3-432a-a2bf-6e2cc454f53b.JPG
   altText: Thumbnail